DrHughHarvey/gpt3_radreports/README.md

 `pip install -r gpt3/api/requirements.txt`
 Save a file named openai.cfg into your api folder containing your API secret key as such:
 `OPENAI_KEY=sk-INSERTKEYHERE`
-Link your gpt3 virtual environment to the config file conatining the API key
+Link your gpt3 virtual environment to the config file containing the API key
 `OPENAI_CONFIG=gpt3/api/openai.cfg`